A Warning About Predictions: Financial Advisors' Daily Digest

 - Cullen Roche: Factor picking is the new sector picking.

-- Mohamed El-Erian assess the year’s first half and advises what to watch out for in the second.
+- Mohamed El-Erian assesses the year’s first half and advises what to watch out for in the second.

 - Nanette Abuhoff Jacobson: Japan’s stocks are cheap, its economic improvements underappreciated.